catalyzeio/stratum-docs/guides/vpn-client-setup.md

 ## Example Postgres Service Connection

-In this example I will use **psql** to connect to my environment' database-2 server running Postgresql.
-This example assumes I have a VPN connection up and running.
+In this example we will use **psql** to connect to our environment' database-2 server running Postgresql.
+This example assumes we have a VPN connection up and running.

 **Example Service Map:** Postgresql on database-2: 10.255.0.1:5433

-First, I use the CLI to retrieve my database credentials:
+First, we use the CLI to retrieve our database credentials:

 `datica -E my_stage_env_name vars list <service_name>`

-Next, I look for the database service that I want the credentials for:
+Next, we look for the database service that we want the credentials for:

 `DATABASE_2_URL=postgres://catalyze:abcdefghijklmnopqrstuvwxyz@postgresql-1234567890.internal:5432/catalyzeDB`